rchrd2/PortfolioTool/README.md

 TODO
 ====

-- Reduce the amount of configuration necessary.
+- [done] Reduce the amount of configuration necessary.
-- Update makefile so it is relative and doesn't need absolute paths
+- [done] Update makefile so it is relative and doesn't need absolute paths
 - Actually add an audio player
 - Replace waveform generation with something more compatible
 - [done] Add parsing of weblock files
 - Add parsing of mov files
-- Add parsing of rtf files
+- [done] Add parsing of rtf files
-- Add parsing of pdf files
+- [done] Add parsing of pdf files
 - Add parsing of md (markdown) files
 - Sniff out youtube and vimeo videos and replace with embeds
-- Create a user interface for tool in place of the make command
+- [done] Create a user interface for tool in place of the make command
-- Create a setup file where a user can input their config or have multiple config defintions and so they can control multiple sites!
+- [done]Create a setup file where a user can input their config or have multiple config defintions and so they can control multiple sites!

 License
 =======